blackdooo/Blackdoo/README.md

 ### - Learning :

-- ✨ New development structures
+- New development structures
-- ✨ Opengl & c++ system dev
+- Opengl & c++ complex systems
-- ✨ Rocket system
+- Rocket system
-- ✨ Self learning ai
+- Self learning ai

 ### - Hobbies :

-- ✨ Eat and eat
+- Eat and eat
-- ✨ Movies
+- Movies
-- ✨ Programming
+- Programming
-- ✨ Sleeping
+- Sleeping

+> NOTE: All my learnings are moving under special permissions and trained professionals especially  self learning ai , This kind of projects may cuz many problems and it can be very dangerous so do things only if u know what you are doing.

 </br>
 </br>